neogeek/spire-of-babel/README.md

  -v, --version		Display the current installed version.
  -b, --bundle		Use browserify bundler.
  -o, --output		Path to save transformed file to.
 Defaults to stdout.
+ -w, --watch		File path to watch for changes.
+Value must be in quotes.
+Example: "./test/*.jsx"
 ```

 ### CLI